rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 * Development tools (for example, VS, VS Code, and so on)
 * Team communication
-* Deployment tools and release management packaging, continuous integration, continuous delivery, blue/green, monitoring, rollback)
+* Deployment tools and release management packaging, continuous integration, continuous delivery, blue/green, monitoring, and rollback)
 * Deployment targets (don’t test in production)
-* Testing methods (user, load, smoke, sanity, regression)
+* Testing methods (user, load, smoke, sanity, and regression)
 * Infrastructure management (infrastructure as code, ARM templates)
 * Escalation points (internal and external)
 * DataOps and DevSecOps integration
 * External integrations and APIs
-* Rollback plan (for example, backup databases prior to deployment, redeploy previous code)
+* Rollback plan (for example, backup databases before deployment, redeploy previous code)

 This section includes best practices for each of the following DevOps development lifecycle phases:

-* Planning and Design
+* Planning and design
 * Build
 * Testing
-* Release and Deployment
+* Release and deployment
 * Monitor